Jashansingh26/DailyReportJashan/README.md

 # DAY 3 :
 We started day 3 by revising some important terms and topics of previous two days which are as follows :
  # 🖥️ Dual Boot
- ·Dual booting allows a computer to run two different operating systems (OSes) on the same machine.
+ - Dual booting allows a computer to run two different operating systems (OSes) on the same machine.

 ·Upon startup, users can choose which OS to boot into.